 Muskogee man charged with child porn-related crimes

 Mar.
-9—A Muskogee man has been arrested and charged with aggravated possession of child pornography, possessing juvenile pornography and violation of the Computer Crimes Act.
+10—A Muskogee man has been arrested and charged with aggravated possession of child pornography, possessing juvenile pornography and violation of the Computer Crimes Act.

 Tyler Fries, 23, was charged in Muskogee County District Court.
 He was arrested Wednesday morning.